Let's face it. The global stock markets are pretty scary for many people.

 Accredited investors are those with $1 million of net worth (exclusive of primary residence) or at least $200,000 annual income (single taxpayer) or $300,000 (Joint filing) in the last two years.
 There are many options for accredited investors.
 For the wealthy, real estate is one of their most significant investments.
 Here are some we like.

 YieldStreet should be considered a fixed income alternative investment.
-Some of the areas the investment team focuses on are investments in litigation finance, real estate, consumer, and commercial financing.
+The investment team's areas are investments in litigation finance, real estate, consumer, and commercial financing.

-Getting into these types of alternative fixed income areas has typically been limited to hedge funds and other institutional investors.
+Getting into these alternative fixed-income areas has typically been limited to hedge funds and other institutional investors.
 Accredited investors can now access these alternatives with Yieldstreet.
 They have the experience and expertise you want.

 They have multiple offerings from which investors can choose.
 The minimum and maximum investment depend on the offering chosen.
 The minimum investment is usually $10,000.
 Once again, that is much lower than many alternative investments.